Nursing Strike: What to Do When Your Baby Refuses to Nurse

 But don’t worry, because with a bit of understanding and some proven tips, you can successfully nurse even the most tenacious baby!

-A nursing strike or a breastfeeding strike is when a baby who has been breastfeeding suddenly stops.
+A nursing strike — also called a breastfeeding strike — is when a baby who has been feeding well suddenly refuses to breastfeed.

 Nursing strikes usually last between 2 to 4 days, however they can last longer.